 · you have directly provided to us

-· as a result of monitoring how you use our website or our services
+· as a result of your use of our website or our services (including email, booking and subscribing)

 2. Types of Personal Data we collect directly